Alexandra E. Kralick, Ph.D.

 Bio

-Alexandra Kralick is currently a Visiting Assistant Professor at Bryn Mawr College outside Philadelphia.
-As a four-field trained biological anthropologist, she studies sex differences in the human and great ape skeleton from an interdisciplinary, intersectionally femininist approach.
+Alexandra Kralick is a Visiting Assistant Professor of Anthropology at Bryn Mawr College, located outside Philadelphia.
+She is a four-field trained biological anthropologist whose research explores sex differences in the human and great ape skeleton using an interdisciplinary and intersectional feminist lens.

-She recently completed a post-doctoral fellowship in gender and science at the Harvard University GenderSci Lab.
-She earned her B.S. in Biological Anthropology from The George Washington University in 2014 where she studied gorilla dental development and wrist bone shape.
+Previously, Dr. Kralick was a postdoctoral fellow at Harvard University’s GenderSci Lab, focusing on gender and science.
+She earned her B.S. in Biological Anthropology from The George Washington University, where she researched gorilla dental development and wrist bone morphology.

 Peer-Reviewed Publications